-One specific example is the ABC Program 21- financing for investments that contribute to the reduction of environmental impacts caused by agribusinesses.
+One specific example is the ABC Program - financing for investments that contribute to the reduction of environmental impacts caused by agribusinesses.
 Its interest rates used to be from 4.5% to 5% in 2015 and now they vary from 8% to 8.5%.
-It is granted by BNDES, which may demand warranties of up to 130% of the amount financed.
-In the case of SMEs, they offer the FGI^{22} - Fundo Garantidor para Investimentos23.
+It is granted by BNDES, https://tinyurl.com/lt8egta which may demand warranties of up to 130% of the amount financed.
+In the case of SMEs, they offer the FGI - Fundo Garantidor para Investimentos.